Three Bates Technical College students named to All-Washington Academic Team

-TACOMA, Wash. – Bates Technical College representatives have selected three students to represent the college as members of the All-Washington Academic Team.
+Bates Technical College representatives have selected three students to represent the college as members of the All-Washington Academic Team .
 Governor Jay Inslee will honor the students and other nominees from across the state at a recognition ceremony in Olympia on March 22 at South Puget Sound Community College.

 The All-Washington Academic Team program highlights and celebrates high-achieving students enrolled in the state’s 34 technical and community colleges.
 Members of the team may receive a variety of scholarships from some of the state’s public and independent four-year colleges and universities.